4.8

 It implies a process of ingesting, incorporating, or comprehending information, energy, or substances.
 When we absorb knowledge, we actively engage in learning and understanding new concepts, allowing them to become part of our mental framework.
 Similarly, when a sponge absorbs water, it soaks it up, incorporating the liquid into its structure.
 The verb 'absorb' suggests the act of fully embracing and internalizing, whether it is about learning, acquiring nutrients, or even soaking up emotions and experiences.
 It conveys the idea of actively taking something in and making it an integral part of oneself or something else.

-Example sentences of absorb
+Example sentences containing absorb

 1. Plants absorb sunlight to produce energy through photosynthesis.